 The following organizations are eligible to apply:

-- Only Moroccan associations and committed and organized civil-society organizations with full SAM registration and experience executing youth STEM programs will be eligible to receive funding.
+· Only Moroccan associations and committed and organized civil-society organizations having started SAM registration and experience executing youth STEM programs will be eligible to receive funding.

-- U.S. organizations and NGOs are not eligible.
+For-profit, commercial entities, U.S. organizations, and NGOs are not eligible to apply.

 D. APPLICATION AND SUBMISSION INFORMATION

 Submit all forms as PDFs in electronic format to Rabatgrants@state.gov no later than April 8, 2023, at midnight.
 All questions about this NOFO should be addressed to: Rabatgrants@state.gov

 Please follow all instructions below carefully.
 Proposals that do not meet the requirements of this announcement or fail to comply with the stated requirements will not be reviewed.